fnskcjswo123/HID-Arduino/README.md

 ### HID Arduino Mouse

-HID mouse emulation with ur Arduino + Usb HostShield!
+HID mouse emulation with Arduino + Usb HostShield!

 ## ENG
 - before using this you need an `Arduino Leonardo R3 ATmega32u4` and `soldered Usb HostShield`